 Napoleon’s theorem

-the discovery of this theorem is attributed to Napoleon Bonaparte (1769-1821), who was very much interested in mathematics, particularly, geometry, but the fact that Napoleon was actually capable of formulating this theorem is debatable, as Coxeter and Greitzer (2008: 63) denote.
+the discovery of this theorem is traditionally attributed to Napoleon Bonaparte (1769–1821), who is said to have had a strong interest in mathematics, particularly in geometry.
+However, whether Napoleon actually formulated the theorem himself is debatable, as Coxeter and Greitzer point out.
+[1, p.
+63]

-D, E and F are the outmost vertices of the outer Napoleon triangles. lines DO1, EO2 and FO3 (in blue) intersect in the same point, R, which is the circuncentre of [ABC].
+the lines AO₂, BO₃ and CO₁ (in green) are concurrent and meet at the point M. Points D, E and F are the outer vertices of the external equilateral triangles, and the lines DO₁, EO₂ and FO₃ (in blue) intersect at the point R, which is the circumcentre of triangle [ABC].

-the circumcircles of the external equilateral triangles intersect in the first Fermat point.
-Segments [AE], [BF] and [CD] have equal length and intersect in the same point.
-This point, also known as Fermat’s point, Torricelli’s point or first isogonic point, was discovered by Torricelli (1608-1647), after a challenge proposed by Fermat (1601-1665), and is defined as the point in the plane whose sum of the distance to three other points A, B and C is the least possible.
+the circumcircles of the external equilateral triangles intersect at the first Fermat point of triangle [ABC].
+The segments [AE], [BF] and [CD] all have the same length and are concurrent; they also meet at this same point, the Fermat point [2], Torricelli’s point, or first isogonic point, originally studied by Torricelli (1608–1647) after a challenge proposed by Fermat (1601–1665). it is defined as the point in the plane where the sum of the distances to the three vertices A, B and C is minimal.

-If this point is inside triangle [ABC], the angles between the segments connecting F to a, b and C are equal to 120º. this property applies only to triangles in which none of the internal angles exceeds 120º.
+when this point lies inside triangle [ABC], the angles between the three segments joining it to A, B and C are all equal to 120º.
+This configuration occurs precisely when none of the interior angles of triangle [ABC] is greater than or equal to 120º.